Heinrich Strobel (musicologist)

-Heinrich Strobel (31 May 1898 in Regensburg – 18 August 1970 in Baden-Baden) was a German musicologist.
+Heinrich Strobel (31 May 1898 – 18 August 1970) was a German musicologist.

 Life

-Strobel, the son of a wholesale merchant, attended the grammar-school in Regensburg, took part in the First World War and worked from 1918 at the Stadt-theater in Regensburg as Répétiteur.
-After that he studied musicology at the Ludwig Maximilian University of Munich with Adolf Sandberger und Theodor Kroyer.
-In 1921 he became music critic of the Thüringischen Allgemeinen in Erfurt.
-In 1922 he graduated to the degree of Doctor of Philosophy (D. Phil.) with his Dissertation on Johann Wilhelm Häßler's Life and Work.
+Born in Regensburg as a son of a wholesale merchant, Strobel attended the grammar-school in there, took part in the First World War and worked from 1918 at the municipal theatre in Regensburg as répétiteur.
+After that he studied musicology at the Ludwig-Maximilians-Universität München with Adolf Sandberger und Theodor Kroyer.
+In 1921, he became music critic of the Thüringer Allgemeine in Erfurt.
+In 1922, he graduated to the degree of Doctor of Philosophy (D. Phil.) with his dissertation on Johann Wilhelm Häßler's life and work.

-In 1927–1932 he was occupied as music critic with the Berlin Financial Newspaper.
-In 1933 and 1934 he was on the editorial staff (Munzinger speaks of him as Editor Publisher) of the Journal for New Music called Melos and for the successor-journal Neues Musikblatt.
-In 1934–1938 he worked for the Berliner Tageblatt, for which, under the pseudonym Karl Frahm, he also wrote cookery recipes and a Cookery Book.
+From 1927 to 1932, he was occupied as music critic with the Berliner Börsen-Courier.
+In 1933 and 1934, he was on the editorial staff of the journal for Neue Musik Melos and for the successor journal Neues Musikblatt.
+From 1934 to 1938, he worked for the Berliner Tageblatt, for which, under the pseudonym Karl Frahm, he also wrote cookery recipes and a cookery book.
 In 1935 he was denounced as a 'Music-Bolshevist' by the Militant League for German Culture.
-When Strobel made his second marriage to a woman (Hilda Levy) designated a 'Jewess' by the racialist Nuremberg Laws, he acquired a Special Permit for Publication from the Nazi regime.
-From 1 February 1939 he worked for the Deutsche Allgemeine Zeitung, from April 1939 as Foreign Correspondent in Paris, and during the period of the German occupation.
-In 1940 he published a biography of Claude Debussy in the Zürich Atlantis Press (founded by Martin Hürlimann).
+Because Strobel married Hilda Levy, designated a 'Jewess' by the racialist Nuremberg Laws, in his second marriage, he received a special permit for publication from the Nazi regime.
+From 1 February 1939, he worked for the Deutsche Allgemeine Zeitung, from April 1939 as foreign correspondent in Paris, and during the period of the German occupation.
+In 1940 he published a biography of Claude Debussy for the Zurich publisher Atlantis Verlag (founded by Martin Hürlimann).
 Under a pseudonym he also wrote for a supplement of Goebbels's newspaper Das Reich.
 Strobel, who at first was called up for the military reserve, was drafted into the Landsturm after the Allied Invasion of northern France in Summer 1944, and became a prisoner of war in the Liberation of Paris.

-After the Second World War (December 1945) Strobel was employed by the newly founded Südwestrundfunk (SWR) (the broadcasting authority in Rheinland-Pfalz) in Baden-Baden, where he became leader of the Music Department.
-From 1956 to 1969 he was President of the International Society for Contemporary Music.
+After the Second World War (December 1945) Strobel was employed by the newly founded Südwestrundfunk (SWR) (the broadcasting authority in Rheinland-Pfalz) in Baden-Baden, where he became leader of the music department.
+From 1956 to 1969 he was president of the International Society for Contemporary Music.

+Strobel died on 18 August 1970 in Baden-Baden at the age of 72.